“A PERFECT FORMULA FOR THE COMBUSTIBLE SITUATION”

 by Sharon Rondeau

-The incident occurred two days earlier, on April 8, and reportedly involved 16 inmates.
+The incident occurred on Sunday, April 9, and reportedly involved 16 inmates.
 WSBT reported that during the upheaval, an inmate contacted the station to report:

 Everybody’s on edge in here, everybody’s on edge, and they know if they give the officer up, more than likely people are going to die,” said the inmate who was not identified by name.

 There’s already been some officers in here, they are ready to kill.
 These officers are ready to kill.

 All three officers have since been discharged from the hospital after what has been described as an “unprovoked” event taking place in “Unit 3” of the compound.

 According to dozens of letters this publication has received over the last 2.5 years from various Tennessee inmates, only a fraction of the incidents occurring within the state’s prison facilities is reported in the media, attributed to efforts on the part of wardens to suppress it.

 Because of the violent incident in which one correction officer was taken hostage “for several hours,” visitation for the upcoming Easter weekend was modified.